3dlg-hcvc/video2articulation/README.md

 ## (Optional) Preprocessing
 <details>
 <summary>Click to expand</summary>

 This step will compute the video moving map with [MonST3R](https://github.com/Junyi42/monst3r) and video part segmentation with [automatic part segmentation](https://github.com/willipwk/AutoSeg-SAM2).
+For real data, we also scale the depth map with [PromptDA](https://github.com/DepthAnything/PromptDA) and mask out hands from the interaction video with [Grounded-SAM-2](https://github.com/IDEA-Research/Grounded-SAM-2).
 It's a computational intensive work to process all the test videos in our synthetic dataset.
 Therefore, you can download the preprocessed data on [huggingface](https://huggingface.co/datasets/3dlg-hcvc/video2articulation) to skip this step.
 Otherwise, please continue.

 1. Update submodules
    ```bash